egecanakincioglu/fast-login/README.md

-# ⚙️ CartelFastLogin: AuthMe Integrated Fast Login Plugin for Java Minecraft
+# ⚙️ FastLogin: AuthMe Integrated Fast Login Plugin for Java Minecraft

 ## 🚀 What is the Fast Login Plugin?